benlau/fontawesome.pri/README.md

 Add "qrc://" to your QML import path

     engine.addImportPath("qrc:///"); // QQmlEngine

+API
+---

+**FontAwesome**

+FontAwesome is a signleton object.
+Once it is referred in your code, it will load the font into memory.
+Then it will be available for all other components.
+Therefore, it is recommended to refer it on main.qml.

+**FontAwesome.fontFamily**

+It hold the font name.
+You may pass to the `font.family` in Text component

+**Icon Table**

+Moreover, FontAwesome object also hold a icon table.
-For complete icon list, please check the [FontAwesome.qml](https://github.com/benlau/fontawesome.pri/blob/master/FontAwesome/FontAwesome.qml) file.
+For complete icon list, please check the source of [FontAwesome.qml](https://github.com/benlau/fontawesome.pri/blob/master/FontAwesome/FontAwesome.qml) file.